jasdumas/shinyLP/README.md

 ## shinyLP Example

-This example features a informative layout calling attention to key features, directions package status, security or licensing, package maintainer contact.
+This example features a informative layout calling attention to key features, directions, package status, security or licensing, package maintainer contact.

 * To run this example provided from the package:
 ```r